How we began

 CUDA supports individuals and groups to optimise physical, mental and social wellbeing by changing or coping with the environment.

-CUDA gathers and shares knowledge and experience about designs for health and wellbeing with an emphasis on people with health conditions and/or impairments.
+CUDA gathers and shares knowledge and experience about designs for health and wellbeing.
+The emphasis is on people with health conditions and/or impairments.

 CUDA provides information and evidence from sectors within and beyond health.